gbirke/factory-book/chapters/front_controller_improved.rst

    }

 We have removed the branching logic (``if`` or ``case`` statements) for individual routes.
-The remaining “branch” in the front controller is for determining the default route in case the URL does not exist in our mapping.
+The remaining "branch" in the front controller is for determining the default route in case the URL does not exist in our mapping.
 Let's see how to set up the mapping in ``index.php``.
 It has three flaws, can you find them?